Banksia aemula: Taxonomy

 In 1921, Karel Domin applied the scientific name Banksia serratifolia to the wallum banksia, and it was often used for the species in New South Wales, but not elsewhere.
-This name was published by Richard Anthony Salisbury in 1796, making it earlier than B.aemula.
+This name was published by Richard Anthony Salisbury in 1796, making it earlier than B. aemula.
 However, his description is limited to characters of the leaf, and the original material on which Salisbury based his description has not been found.
-John White had sent material to James Edward Smith now held in the Linnean Society marked as B.serratifolia Salisb. as well as B.aemula R.Br.
-The only contemporary specimen labeled B.serratifolia in the Linnaean herbarium is a branchlet with juvenile leaves which cannot be definitely identified as B.aemula or B.serrata.
-Salisbury commented in his description of the species that B.serratifolia was very distinct from B.serrata, leading some observers to identify it with B.aemula.
-Brown, in his description of the latter, included B.serratifolia as a synonym with a question mark, being himself unsure of its identity.
-However, Salisbury's taxon appeared as Banksia serraefolia in Knight's 1809 work On the cultivation of the plants belonging to the natural order of Proteeae (which was in fact substantially written by Salisbury), and was there reduced to a synonym of B.serrata.
+John White had sent material to James Edward Smith now held in the Linnean Society marked as B. serratifolia Salisb. as well as B. aemula R.Br.
+The only contemporary specimen labelled B. serratifolia in the Linnaean Herbarium is a branchlet with juvenile leaves which cannot be definitely identified as B. aemula or B. serrata.
+Salisbury commented in his description of the species that B. serratifolia was very distinct from B. serrata, leading some observers to identify it with B. aemula.
+Brown, in his description of the latter, included B. serratifolia as a synonym with a question mark, being himself unsure of its identity.
+However, Salisbury's taxon appeared as Banksia serraefolia in Knight's 1809 work On the cultivation of the plants belonging to the natural order of Proteeae (which was in fact substantially written by Salisbury), and was there reduced to a synonym of B. serrata.
 Due to this confusion, Salisbury's name was largely ignored.
 It was adopted by Otto Kuntze in 1891 in his Revisio Generum Plantarum, when he rejected the generic name Banksia L.f., on the grounds that the name Banksia had previously been published in 1776 as Banksia J.R.Forst & G.Forst, referring to the genus now known as Pimelea.
 Kuntze proposed Sirmuellera as an alternative, referring to this species as Sirmuellera serratifolia.
 This application of the principle of priority was largely ignored by Kuntze's contemporaries, and Banksia L.f. was formally conserved and Sirmuellera rejected in 1940.
-George, in 1981, reviewed the history of the name B.serratifolia, and concluded that it was a nomen dubium, which cannot be applied with certainty and should not be used for B.aemula.
+George, in 1981, reviewed the history of the name B. serratifolia, and concluded that it was a nomen dubium, which cannot be applied with certainty and should not be used for B. aemula.

 Placement

 Alex George published a new taxonomic arrangement of Banksia in his classic 1981 monograph The genus Banksia L.f.
 (Proteaceae).
-Endlicher's Eubanksia became B.subg.
+Endlicher's Eubanksia became B. subg.
 Banksia, and was divided into three sections.
-B.aemula was placed in B.sect.
-Banksia, and this was further divided into nine series, with B.aemula placed in B.ser.
+B. aemula was placed in B. sect.
+Banksia, and this was further divided into nine series, with B. aemula placed in B. ser.
 Banksia.

-He thought its closest relative was clearly Banksia serrata and then B.ornata, and that the three formed a link with western species.
+He thought its closest relative was clearly B. serrata and then B. ornata, and that the three formed a link with western species.
 Since Brown's original publication had treated all of Fraser's specimens as syntypes (shared type specimens) for the species, George also chose a lectotype (a single specimen to serve as the type specimen).